-PREFERENCE FOR THIRD YEAR SUBJECTS for September 2018
+PREFERENCE FOR THIRD YEAR SUBJECTS for September 2019

 Welcome to Abingdon School.
 As Curriculum Director, I am the member of staff responsible for the timetable and subject choices.
-The purpose of this letter is to explain the curriculum which your son will be following in our 'third year' if, as we hope, he performs creditably in the Common Entrance, the Scholarship or the 13+ examinations.
+The purpose of this letter is to explain the curriculum which your son will be following in our third year.
 This curriculum contains both compulsory and optional subjects.
-On the basis of the information in this letter and discussions with your son, you need to choose your son's preferences for two optional subjects.
+On the basis of the information in this letter and discussions with your son, you need to choose your son's preferences for a modern foreign language and two optional subjects.

-All parents of new boys will be emailed with a link to an online form.
-Please complete this online form by Monday 16th April.
-The online form provides room for you to comment if you wish.
-If you need advice on your son's preferences, please discuss them with his teachers at his current school, e-mail me or telephone me at Abingdon on 01235 849113.
+You will have been provided with a link to an online form in the welcome pack.
+Please complete this form by Sunday 28th April.
+If you need advice on your son's preferences, please discuss them with his teachers at his current school, email me (oliver.lomax@abingdon.org.uk) or telephone me at Abingdon on 01235 849113.

-You may feel that it is rather early for you to commit yourselves over your son's preferences.
-We should, however, appreciate an early indication of the subjects that your son wants to study because we need to sort out our staffing for next year, and to estimate how many sets we shall need in each subject.
-If you change your mind about the optional subjects at some point between Monday 16th April and September, please let me know of the change of plan.
-Equally, on our side, I should mention that we have to reserve the right to abandon an optional subject if the numbers choosing it are so low as to make it uneconomic, and that sometimes we have to tell parents that we cannot provide unusual subject combinations.
+If after completing the form, you change your mind about the optional subjects, please let me know of the change as soon as possible.
+I should mention that we have to reserve the right to abandon an optional subject if the numbers choosing it are so low as to make it impractical, and occasionally we cannot timetable unusual subject combinations.
 Such cases are rare, but that is why we call these 'preferences' rather than 'choices'.
-What will be offered must, inevitably, be determined by the overall demand.